bogaa/Donkey-Kong-Country-Practice/readme.txt

 Also Rainbow here a link to his hacking discord: https://discord.gg/qSYRzMqD4F

 -  Game loads full save at startup and in the file select screen hit select to listen to different music tracks.
--  Start Select out of any level.
+-  Start Select out of any level except boss rooms.

 In game pause menu:
 - Lives press right left to choose amount of lives press B to remove current level checkpoint.